wesgarland/kvin/README.md

 * Instances of user-defined classes
 * Boxed primitives (excluding Symbol)
 * Functions (including enumerable properties)
+* Promises which always resolve to any of the above

 This library is safe to use on user-supplied data.

+## Supported Platforms
+ - Browser (no dependencies needed)
+ - NodeJS
+ - BravoJS

 ## Examples